deep-foundation/deep-theory/associative_proofs/doc/old_deep_theory.md

 ![alt text](image-3.png)

 This is a graphical representation of Cartesian product, that represents link values.
-Link values with orange parentheses are selected by the **$\lambda$** function in the example.
+Link values with orange parentheses are selected by the $\mathbf{\lambda}$ function in the example.

 Data in doublets network is represented using doublets (2-tuples).